arunabhg/node-express-cicd/README.md

 systemctl start node-api.service
 ```

+**Explanation:** In the above shell script first we add a logger, and install node.
+Then we install ruby.
+We install the aws codedeploy and s3 bucket for our region.
+Add a logfile and start the codedeploy-agent. <br />
+We create a sub-directory named 'node-codedeploy' inside another directory named 'Code' in the home of our EC2 instance.<br />
+We create a node-api.service systemd service file and use the cat command to write to it.
+We enable the service and start it.

 15. Click on Create Launch Template to successfully create the template.
 16. We can create multiple versions of the template to use a default version.
 17. To create an instance from this template, select the template, go to _Actions_ -> _Launch instance from template_.
 Keep everything default and click on _Launch Instance_ to create a new server instance. <br />